canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_multiple_classes/hard/q2/QuestionText.md

 - Attributes:
     - A `double` called **height**, which is not accessible from other classes
 - Constructors:
-    - A constructor which accepts a double to initialize the **height** field and is accessible from other classes
+    - A constructor which accepts a double to initialize the **height** attribute and is accessible from other classes

 ## Blanket Class